 The following principals guide Hudson College's Reggio Emilia inspired kindergarten program.

 The Image of the Child

-Reggio inspired teaching practices depends on collaborative partnerships between parents, teachers and students.
+Reggio inspired teaching practices depend on collaborative partnerships between parents, teachers, and students.
 Reciprocity of continuous learning takes place between all three partners.
-Visual documentation of children's learning is made available to the three partners for the purpose of examining the student's learning so as to move it forward.
+Visual documentation of children's learning is made available to the three partners to examine the student's learning to move it forward.

 The space in which children learn is defined as the third teacher in Reggio inspired schools.
 Spaces are intentionally designed for collaborative, inquiry-based work.

 The teacher plays a very special role in children's learning.
 She is a co-constructor of knowledge, a researcher, a documenter, and an advocate for her students.
 She makes available the resources for children to engage in their inquiries and guides the learning experiences so that curriculum expectations are mastered.